Shocking levels of antibiotic-resistant E.coli bacteria found in UK supermarket meat

 Peter Melchett, policy director at the Soil Association said: “These results show how vital it is to encourage farming systems that keep animals healthy without abusing medicines that are crucial to human health.
 Organic farmers have been doing this successfully for years.
 Supermarkets must act to protect public health and support farmers to change their farming systems.”

 Notes to Editors:

-Information on the antibiotics used for treating urinary-tract infections in humans can be obtained from pp111-2 of ESPAUR 2014, Report available here.
+- Information on the antibiotics used for treating urinary-tract infections in humans can be obtained from pp111-2 of ESPAUR 2014, Report available here.

-Trimethoprim is commonly used to mass-medicate groups of animals via their feed or water, and significantly more trimethoprim is used in animals than is used in human medicine.
+- Trimethoprim is commonly used to mass-medicate groups of animals via their feed or water, and significantly more trimethoprim is used in animals than is used in human medicine.
 Gentamicin is an aminoglycoside antibiotic, and about 20 times more aminoglycosides are used for mass medication in farming than in human medicine.
 Scientists have proven that the use of a veterinary aminoglycoside called apramycin is very likely to have contributed to gentamicin resistance in human E. coli infections.
 [See studies here and here].
 Cephalosporins are licensed for use in pigs.
 In 2012, the UK poultry industry introduced a voluntary ban on the use of the cephalosporins.
 Penicillins are widely used in pigs and poultry, although total veterinary use represents less than one third of human use.
 Data on antibiotic use in farm animals and humans is available here.

 The testing was carried out by Dr Mark Holmes - Reader in Microbial Genomics & Veterinary Science at the University of Cambridge.
 A full briefing of the findings, “Antibiotic-resistant E. coli on supermarket meat – a serious threat to human health”, is available here www.saveourantibiotics.org/publications